daviddechaux/Kingmaker/readme.md

 - Fog wording
 - Light fog / visited
 - Change color when faction color change <= is that a bug ?
+- When edit the faction is not set properly
-- When edit an element the creation position is the edited element
+- When create an element the position is the one of the previous element created (Maybe had to change the elemnttype before)

 ## Missing icons
 - Add element button (top right menu)